aliasgharmirhshai/Movie-recommendation-system/README.md

 A FastAPI-powered movie recommendation system that uses KNN and content-based filtering to suggest movies.
 It leverages TF-IDF, Word2Vec, and multiple features like genre similarity, tags, Bayesian average rating, rating recency, popularity, and release year for precise recommendations.
 Built with Python, FastAPI, Scikit-learn, Pandas, and Uvicorn.

 ## 🚀 Getting Started

 ### Prerequisites

-- Python 3.8+
-- FastAPI
-- Uvicorn
-- Pandas
+- Docker
-- Scikit-learn
+- Docker Compose

 ### Installation